Michael Madigan case a study of how Illinois’ cozy politics morphs into alleged crime

 Hooker lobbied the legislature for years, building relationships with lawmakers and spreading around ComEd goodies so frequently that, as one insider said, his arrival at the Capitol on session days was like a visit from Santa Claus.

-After retiring from ComEd, Hooker remained in action for a while as a lobbyist subcontracted to work on ComEd issues for a lobbying group whose star is Michael Kasper, the onetime top House lawyer under the speaker and longtime attorney for the Illinois Democratic Party that Madigan.
+After retiring from ComEd, Hooker remained in action for a while as a lobbyist subcontracted to work on ComEd issues for a lobbying group whose star is Michael Kasper, the onetime top House lawyer under the speaker and longtime attorney for the Illinois Democratic Party that Madigan led.

 In 2016, Hooker chaired a group that successfully sued to keep off the ballot a proposal to overhaul the once-a-decade process in which Illinois lawmakers redraw the district boundaries for legislators, a process that Madigan had used deftly to build up record Democratic majorities in the House and Senate.